Can my pet eat or drink before surgery?

-We ask that your pet not have anything to eat after midnight the night prior to their procedure.
-They can have access to their water until their admitting appointment.
+We ask that your pet not have anything to eat after 10pm the night prior to their procedure.
+They can have access to their water overnight but they should not have access to water once they wake up in the morning.

 In some instances, the doctor may have recently seen you and your pet, and will allow for a direct admit.
 During a direct admit a technician will have a treatment plan and anesthesia consent form to go over with you and for you to sign.
 Once completed, the technician will bring your pet to the treatment area where a doctor will do an examination prior to your pet’s surgery.